The District Of Columbia Bar Foundation

 Funding Priorities

-Grant Programs
+Grant Programmes

-The Foundation operates three annual grant programs:
+The Foundation operates three annual grant programmes:

 1. General Support Grants

 Provides unrestricted operating support to help cover overhead costs such as rent and client record databases that are not always covered by other grants.
-Since 1978, this program has provided over $34 million in critical operating support to DC legal service providers.
+Since 1978, this programme has provided over $34 million in critical operating support to DC legal service providers.
 Funding comes from individual, law firm, and corporate donations, as well as IOLTA revenue.

 2. Access to Justice (ATJ) Grants